Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow

 \section{Introduction}

 \IEEEPARstart{T}{he} process of building a digital integrated circuit using blocks or cells from a foundry is a common and mature approach in modern digital VLSI design.
-A comprehensive industry-standard digital flow is available to tape out digital chips.
+Comprehensive industry-standard EDA flows are available to tape out digital chips.
 Technology down-scaling enables high-density integrated circuits and the EDA tools therefore need to handle a large quantity of cells during the flow.
-To find possible optimal trade-off solutions with regard to PPA, using appropriate library cells while consuming less turnaround time, is the challenge of design optimisation~\cite{kahng2011vlsi}.
+To find possible optimal trade-off solutions in regard to PPA using appropriate library cells while consuming less turnaround time is the challenge of design optimisation~\cite{kahng2011vlsi}.

 Standard cell libraries typically contain a large number of functions and each function has multiple cells differing in drive strength.
-This enables different combinations of logic functions or drive strengths depending on the design specifications and the required loads in circuit paths.
+This enables numerous possible combinations of logic functions or drive strengths depending on the design specifications and the required loads in circuit paths.
 The possible design space is thus huge and complex because a circuit might be composed of millions of gates.
-Different combinations of gates thus can directly determine the PPA of a circuit.
+Different combinations of gates (drive strengths) thus can directly determine the PPA metrics of a circuit.

-Such complexity and challenges bring with more constraints and limits on a single design that are required to meet multiple design requirements simultaneously.
-This can lead to the rise of design optimisation difficulty which may be beyond what experienced engineers can manually handle.
-Automatic efficient design space exploration (DSE) approaches promise to balance multiple design objectives.
-Researchers both from academia and industry have focused on investigating design space in the digital flow or up to system level, and applying optimisation in the flow.
-A number of techniques have been adopted such as heuristic techniques~\cite{rao1993hierarchical}, machine learning~\cite{roy2017learning,ma2019cross,kwon2019learning}, design-parameter tuning~\cite{anwar2016early,ziegler2016synthesis,kahng2018no}.
+In addition, the parameter search space when building and optimising digital ICs will be further complicated with practical design rules and constraints in physical implementation.
+This can lead to the rise of optimisation difficulty that designs must meet multiple objectives simultaneously while satisfying all rules and constraints at the layout level, which might be beyond what experienced engineers can manually handle.
+Automatic efficient design space exploration approaches promise to balance multiple design objectives.
+Researchers both from academia and industry have focused on investigating design space in the synthesis, place and route flow or up to system level, and applying optimisation in the flow.
+A number of techniques have been adopted such as heuristic techniques~\cite{rao1993hierarchical}, machine learning~\cite{ma2019cross}\cite{kwon2019learning}, design-parameter tuning~\cite{anwar2016early,ziegler2016synthesis,kahng2018no}.